ElijahCuff/EpicList/README.md

 The most common way to access the list is using GitHub LFS ( Large File Storage ).
 • git lfs pull https://github.com/WokeWorld/EpicList

-The RAW File links are down for some reason.
+The RAW File links are down for some reason, i think GitHub didn't appreciate my security research efforts when they seem to allow both the "SecList" and "CrackStstion" list online.